-ONE of the common ways to increase processor performance relies on reducing the clock cycle.
+One of the common ways to increase processor performance relies on reducing the clock cycle.
 On a given technology, fewer gates per pipeline stage result in higher frequencies.
 However, this causes an increase in the pipeline depth.
 For instance, the Intel P6 processor has a pipeline of 10 stages and a clock frequency of 733 MHz at 0.18 microns, whereas the new Intel Pentium 4 is announced to work at a clock rate of more than 1.4 GHz with the same technology.
 To achieve this frequency, the pipeline is lengthened to 20 stages [6].

-Deeper pipelines present a serious challenge to the performance of dynamically-scheduled superscalar processors: the branch misprediction penalty increases since branches take longer to be resolved and thus, the entering to the pipeline of instructions from the correct path is delayed.
-In the meantime, the pipeline is filled with many useless instructions from the incorrect path.
-As an example, for perfect branch prediction, we have measured that the slowdown experienced by a processor with a 20-stage pipeline (similar to the Pentium 4) with
+Deeper pipelines present a serious challenge: the branch misprediction penalty increases since branches take longer to be resolved and thus, the entering to the pipeline of instructions from the correct path is delayed.
+Even if the branch misprediction rate is quite small, improvements on branch prediction accuracy significantly influence performance, due to the superlinear relationship between prediction accuracy and processor performance [7].